MaaSTaaR/539kernel-book/Chapter 4: The Progenitor of 539kernel.md

 First, we are going to remap `IRQs` to different interrupt numbers by sending initializing command to both master and slave PICs, then we are going to initialize and load `IDT` and writing the necessary interrupts handlers which are also known as *interrupt service routines* (ISRs).

 ### Remapping PICs
 As we have said, we need to change the default mapping between `IRQs` and interrupt number of the processor to make sure that there are no more than one source can emit this interrupt number, this process is known as *PIC remapping* which simple to perform.
 As we knew, PIC is a port-mapped I/O, and by using `out` instruction of x86 we can write something on a given port number.
 There is a command in PIC known as *initialization command*, and this command is represented by the number `11h`, which means writing this value on the command port of PIC by using `out` instruction is going to tell the PIC device that we are going to initialize it.
-When we send this command to the PIC through its own command port (`20h` for master PIC and `a0h` for slave PIC), it is going to wait from us to write four parameters on its data port (`21h` for master PIC and `a1h` for slave PIC), the values of these parameters are represented by numbers as we shall see in a moment.
+When we send this command to the PIC through its own command port (`20h` for master PIC and `a0h` for slave PIC), it is going to wait from us to write four parameters <!-- TODO: I think the fourth parameter is not a part of init command.
+Recheck with the resource "8259A Programmable Interrupt Controller" --> on its data port (`21h` for master PIC and `a1h` for slave PIC), the values of these parameters are represented by numbers as we shall see in a moment.
 The first parameter that should be provided to initialization command is the new starting offset of `IRQs`, for example, if the value of this parameter is `32d` for master PIC, that means `IRQ0` will be sent to the processor as interrupt number `32d` instead of `8d`  (as in default mapping), `IRQ1` will be sent to the processor as interrupt number `33d` and so on.
 The second parameter tells the PIC that we are sending our command to, in which of its slot the other PIC is connected.
 The third parameter tells the PIC which mode we would like it to run on, there are multiple modes for PIC devices, but the mode that we care about and need to use is x86 mode.
 The fourth parameter tells the PIC which `IRQs` to enable and which to disable.
 Now, let's see the code of `remap_pic` routine which implements what we have described earlier by setting the correct parameters to the initialization command of both master and slave PICs.

 ```{.asm}
 remap_pic: